-Marina Gallegos provided information pertaining to the governor's January budget.
-Marina said when the preliminary budget was released January 8, 2021, there were not many changes to the special education funding exhibit.
-She reminded the committee that last year, the average daily attendance (ADA) went from a base rate of \$557 to \$625 which is where it has stayed.
-Marina shared that the governor has proposed a 1.5% cost of living adjustment (COLA) on the special education base rate which would take it to \$634.38 per ADA.
-The governor did not propose the ADA Hold Harmless as he did for 2021 so it is even more important to keep good attendance records and getting students attending virtually and/or in person.
-Marina said that she, Jenae Holtz, and the business team will be attending a training next week with Capital Advisors and more information will be provided.
+Thomas Flores provided information pertaining to the governor's January budget.
+Thomas said when the preliminary budget was released January 8, 2021, there were not many changes to the special education funding exhibit.
+He shared that the governor has proposed a 1.5% cost of living adjustment (COLA) on the special education base rate which would take it to \$634.38 per average daily attendance (ADA).
+The governor did not propose the ADA Hold Harmless as he did for 2021 so it is even more important to keep good attendance records and getting students attending school virtually and/or in person.
+Thomas reported Marina Gallegos, Jenae Holtz, and the business managers will be attending a training next week with Capital Advisors and more information will be provided.
+He reminded the committee that the budget will likely change between now and the May revise.